siheming/mspypeline/doc/source/file_readers.rst

 * msmsScans.txt
 * evidence.txt

-If files are missing some plots will not be created or might be empty.
+If files are missing some plots of the quality control report will not be created or might be empty.

 The Plots will use these files:
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^